longjl1/Time-to-mato/README.md

 # Time-to-mato

-`Time-to-mato` is a minimal black-and-white focus workspace built with `Next.js`, `TypeScript`, and `Base UI`.
+`Time-to-mato` is a monochrome focus workspace built with `Next.js`, `TypeScript`, and `Base UI`.

+It is designed as a calm, local-first productivity surface: one dashboard for active work, one history view for patterns over time, and just enough structure to manage tasks without turning the page into a heavy project manager.

-## Surfaces
+## What It Includes

-- dashboard for the current timer, today list, and completed tasks
+- a dashboard with a large animated countdown
+- a current-task surface tied to the active queue
+- task CRUD: create, edit, complete, reopen, and delete
+- browser-side persistence with `localStorage`
-- history page for calendar patterns, session logs, and archived tracks
+- a history route with calendar density, recent logs, and archived tracks
-- lightweight extras such as a todo strip and focus mode toggle
-- task CRUD with local persistence in the browser
+- a restrained black-and-white UI built around spacing and contrast

 ## Stack